codedms/odin-recipes/README.md

 # odin-recipes
 5/24 - This is my first project that I'm trying to complete through Odin Project.
 I have been tasked with making a website using the information taught in.

+5/28 - Oh boy!
+I think I'm done.
+In hindsight, this shouldn't have taken four days.
+But I had a small vacation right after the start of the project and came back and had forgot most of the stuff I had learned so I decided start over from scratch.
+That being said, I'm fairly confindent at least in my ability to add, commit, and push things to github now.
+It feels good knowing I am actually learning things.
+I can't wait to publish this to Odin Project now.